SoulEvans07/tdd-sandbox/README.md

 - User should be able to remove tasks
 - User should be able to change task title
 - User should be able to change task description
+- User should be able to change task assignee
 - User should be able to change task status (todo, inProgress, blocked, done)

 ### Bonus